KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [magic-mirror-voice by whyjustin](https://github.com/whyjustin/magic-mirror-voice)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 5. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 6. Deprecated: Found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`